 Itinerary

 Arrive in Winnipeg and transfer to the historic Fort Garry Hotel.
 Built in 1913 by the Canadian Pacific Railway, this prestigious landmark has long been a symbol of genteel elegance in the heart of Manitoba's capital, which was once a fur-trading post and railway boomtown and today is the cultural and commercial center of Canada's eastern prairie region.
-This evening, gather for a welcome dinner awith our Expedition Leader.
+Once you arrive, visit our gear room in the hotel to pick up your heavy Arctic parka and winter boots to use while you are in Churchill.
+This evening, gather for a welcome dinner with our Expedition Leader.

-Day 2: Winnipeg / Churchill / Tundra Lodge
+Day 2: Winnipeg / Private Chartered Flight to Churchill / Tundra Lodge

-Fly by chartered aircraft to Churchill this morning, where we board a custom-designed Polar Rover vehicle for our transfer to the Tundra Lodge.
+Fly on our private chartered aircraft to Churchill this morning, where we board a custom-designed Polar Rover vehicle for our transfer to the Tundra Lodge.
 As we drive out of town, watch for Arctic wildlife against the vast, wide-open landscape—we may even get our first polar bear photos en route.
-Once we reach our hospitable outpost on the tundra and get settled in, we gather for a presentation on polar bears by one of our naturalist Expedition Leaders—an enlightening introduction to our northern adventure.
-Later, as dinner is served in the Tundra Lodge dining room, have your camera ready—we often see polar bears wandering right outside the windows!
+Once we reach our hospitable outpost on the tundra, get settled in to spend the next two nights surrounded by the vast expanse of treeless plain on the edge of Hudson Bay.
+Then it’s time to gather for a presentation on polar bears by one of our naturalist Expedition Leaders.
+Our guides are experts on the natural history of the Canadian Arctic, and you’re sure to learn a lot during this enlightening introduction to our northern adventure.
+Later, as dinner is served in the Tundra Lodge dining room, keep your camera at the ready—we often see polar bears wandering right outside the windows!

 Day 3: Tundra Lodge—Polar Bear Viewing

-Accommodating just 29 guests, the Tundra Lodge is strategically positioned each season in the best area for bear viewing near the edge of Hudson Bay.
+Accommodating just 29 guests, the Tundra Lodge is strategically positioned each season in the best area for polar bear viewing.
 Inquisitive bears often approach the lodge, which features rows of windows and safely elevated outdoor observation decks to accommodate our own curiosity.
 As we watch the bears interact, we're delighted by their antics and rugged beauty.
-We may see protective mothers with cubs, young males play-fighting, and solitary individuals patrolling the tundra as they wait for the ice to form on the bay, signaling the start of their winter seal-hunting season.
+We may see protective mothers with cubs, young males play-fighting, and solitary individuals patrolling the tundra as they wait for the ice to form on Hudson Bay, signaling the start of their winter seal-hunting season.

 The unique location of the Tundra Lodge, combined with excursions in our custom all-terrain Polar Rover vehicles, offers lodge guests the best possible wildlife encounters in the region.
-The small spit of land where the lodge is located often attracts the greatest number of bears in the area.
-We typically divide up for activities so each guest enjoys a half-day excursion on the tundra, complemented by a half day of viewing bears from the lodge.
-In addition to polar bears, we may also spot caribou, Arctic fox, Arctic hare, snowy
+The small spit of land where the lodge is situated near the bay often attracts the greatest number of bears in the area.
+We typically divide up for activities so each guest enjoys a half-day excursion on the tundra, complemented by a half-day of viewing bears from the lodge.
+In addition to polar bears, we may also spot caribou, Arctic fox, Arctic hare, snowy owl and ptarmigan.
+At the end of an exhilarating day, gather inside our cozy accommodations for dinner and a naturalist presentation.
+And if we are fortunate to have a rare clear autumn night, we might even see the northern lights after dark.

 Day 7: Winnipeg / Depart